Religious Worker Work Visa — Support a candidate's visa application

 4

-If you wish to offer continued religious work and sponsorship, your religious worker may apply for another Religious Worker Work Visa.
+If you want your religious worker to keep working and being sponsored in New Zealand, they can apply for another Religious Worker Work Visa.